 Passive follow-up means a person:

-The countries included in Group A, B & C countries can be found here.
+Group A, B & C countries can be found here.

 We ask our visitors for your continued patience and we will provide further updates as and when they are announced.